influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/introduction/installation_guidelines.md

 Three meta nodes is enough for an arbitrary number of data nodes, and for best redundancy, all nodes should run on independent servers.

-#### Install the Web Console last
+#### Install Chronograf last

-The Enterprise Web Console should not be installed or configured until the InfluxEnterprise cluster is fully functional.
+Chronograf should not be installed or configured until the InfluxEnterprise cluster is fully functional.
-Attempting to connect the Web Console before the cluster is installed and fully functional, successfully processing writes and queries, will lead to user permission and data retrieval issues.